GTAmodding/gta3script-specs/SPECIFICATION.md

-TODO lhs of assignment-like and binary expr must be identifier, except in '=' due to a bug and ambiguity with equality TODO disallow binary ops in IF/AND/OR (spreading over more than one line) TODO miss2 docs from gta2script has lots of insights, read and re-read it once in a while
+TODO lhs of assignment-like and binary expr must be identifier, except in '=' due to a bug and ambiguity with equality TODO disallow binary ops in IF/AND/OR (spreading over more than one line) TODO miss2 docs from gta2script has lots of insights, read and re-read it once in a while TODO ugh maybe GOTO is a reserved word becaues of IF...GOTO

 RATIONALE for global having unspecified initial value: Stories variable sharing (must read more though).